5 Cs of Credit (5 Cs of Banking)

 Certain Asset Classes

 First, the banker is interested in only certain asset classes as collateral – specifically accounts receivable, inventory, equipment and real estate – since in a liquidation scenario, these asset classes can be collected or sold to generate funds to repay the loan.
-Other asset classes such as goodwill, prepaid amounts, investments, etc. will not be considered by the banker as collateral since in a liquidation scenario, they would not fetch any meaningful amounts.
+The banker will not consider other asset classes as collateral.
+Since in a liquidation scenario, they would not fetch any meaningful amounts.
+These asset classes include goodwill, prepaid amounts, investments, etc.

 In the case of accounts receivable, the debtor (your company’s customer to whom a good was sold or service rendered) is legally required to pay their bill with the company, and in a liquidation scenario the bank will collect the accounts receivable and use those amounts to pay down the loan.
 In the case of inventory, equipment and real estate, the bank can sell these assets to someone else and use the proceeds to pay down the loan.